eudoxia0/eudoxia0.github.io/article/_posts/2022-06-26-introducing-austral.md

 This doesn't happen in aviation, because in aviation we have decided, correctly, that _human error is an intrinsic and inseparable part of human activity_.
 And so we have built concentric layers of mechanical checks and balances around pilots, to take on part of the load of flying.
 Because humans are tired, they are burned out, they have limited focus, limited working memory, they are traumatized by writing executable YAML, _etc_.

+Mechanical processes — such as type systems, type checking, formal verification, design by contract, static assertion checking, dynamic assertion checking — are independent of the skill of the programmer.
+Mechanical processes _scale_, unlike berating people to simply write fewer bugs.

 Strictness is rarely one big language feature, rather, it's about learning from the design flaws in other languages, the "death by a thousand cuts"[^cuts], and